-Ice Barriers Explained: How Far Up the Roof Slope?
+Ice-Dam Protection: How Far Up the Roof Slope?

-Most roofers install one 3-ft.-wide roll of ice barrier along the eave edge to prevent leaks due to ice dams.
+Most roofers install one 3-ft.-wide roll of self-adhering ice barrier membrane along the eave edge to prevent leaks due to ice dams.
 On most roofs this isn’t far enough to comply with the International Residential Code.
 Section R905.1.2 Ice Barriers in the 2018 IRC says the ice barrier “… shall … extend from the lowest edges of all roof surfaces to a point not less than 24 inches inside the exterior wall line of the building.”

 A couple of examples of how far up the slope of the roof the ice barrier membrane must be installed: